BrentGrammer/PROGNOTES/GoLang/Go.md

   - brackets BEFORE the type name for list types: `[]int`
   - type comes after name: `var myVar int`
   - arrays declared with {} instead of []: `var slice = []int32{1,2,3}`
+- Variables
+  - use `var` or `const` keywords to declare followed by optional type: `var myString string = 'string'`
+    - Note: if you leave out the type then type is inferred.
+  - Use inference operator to infer type: `:=` - omit var keyword if using
 - loops
   - No parens around the condition: `for x == y {}`
   - use range keyword: `for i, v := range myList {}`